webguru103/smooch-docs/source/rest/index.md

 1. Update an existing app user's profile and device information
 1. Authenticate the `appUser` if `jwt` credentials are provided

 The API requires that a `device` be specified at the very minimum.
 A `userId` may also be specified to link app user accounts across devices.

+The API responds with an `appUser` object.
+The `appUser` includes an `_id` that can be used to make further API calls on behalf of that user.
+If the `userId` and/or `device.id` are seen for the first time a new `appUser` will be created.
+If not, the existing `appUser` be returned.

+An `app` object is also returned which includes metadata about the app, such as information about push notification channels.

 | **Arguments**               |   |
 |-----------------------------|---|